jhorzek/lessSEM/cran-comments.md

      getPtr transformationFunction
 ```

-See above: The package allows users to define custom C++ functions which are compiled
+Comment: The package allows users to define custom C++ functions which are compiled
 using Rcpp with `#include <RcppArmadillo.h>`.
 These functions are called "getPtr" and
 "transformationFunction" and are used after compilation throughout the package.